Mount Adrah: Agriculture

 Farming has been central to Mount Adrah's development since the mid-19th century.
 The locality's rolling hills, reliable watercourses, and proximity to regional transport routes support a mix of livestock grazing and cropping reflective of the wider Riverina region.
-Sheep and cattle production have long been the mainstays of local agriculture, complemented historically by turkey and dairy farming, as well as hay, grain, and potato cultivation.
+Sheep and cattle production have long been the mainstays of local agriculture, complemented historically by dairy and turkey farming, as well as hay, grain, and potato cultivation.
 Early settler families established broadacre farms and small-scale operations that contributed to the district's overall productivity.

 During the 1880s, sections of land at Mount Adrah were leased to Chinese tenants for tobacco cultivation.
 Reports from the period described the crops as high quality, and the enterprise was noted as an example of successful agricultural collaboration, with named tenants including Ah Foo, Ah Gaw, Ah Hee, and Ah Moi.

 Merino wool production remains an important part of Mount Adrah's agricultural identity.
-In 2022, Paul Graham of Blyth Merino Stud at Mount Adrah achieved top fleece returns, with 15.8 micron wool selling at $19.50 per kilogram.
+Paul Graham of Blyth Merino Stud at Mount Adrah achieved top fleece returns, with 15.8 micron wool selling at $19.50 per kilogram (2022).

+Bangadang continues as a grazing property, listed in regional cattle sale catalogues under the Crain name, including Poll Hereford steers in an AuctionsPlus feature sale at Tumut/Adelong (9 August 2024) and Angus and Black Baldy steers in the Tumut/Adelong store cattle sale catalogue (9 April 2025).

+Highfield Farm and Woodland have also been recognised through regional and state-level produce awards for Grass-fed Dorpher Lamb.